RobSJames/EBAME6/Nanopore sequencing tutorial.md

 Before starting any analysis it is often advised to check the number of reads and quality of your run.
 You can start by using a simple bash one liner to count all reads in `pass/`.

-Count the number of fastq reads in the Guppy pass dir.
+Count the number of fastq reads in the Guppy pass dir using `grep` and / or `wc -l`.

 <details><summary>SPOILER: Click for read counting code reveal </summary>
 <p>